Learn More about Marcel

 Germany Invades Poland

-Marcel's father, Jacob, worked as an accountant in a lumber factory while his mother, Laura, raised Marcel and his younger sister, Irena, in the town of Drohobycz.
+Marcel Drimer was born on May 1, 1934 in Drohobycz, Poland a small town now part of Ukraine.
+His father, Jacob, worked as an accountant in a lumber factory while his mother, Laura, raised Marcel and his younger sister, Irena.

-When Germany invaded Poland on September 1, 1939, the town of Drohobycz fell under Soviet control in accordance with the German-Soviet Pact.
-Although Jews were not singled out, Drohobycz was changed into a Soviet town and Marcel was made to go to a Russian kindergarten.
+When Germany invaded Poland on September 1, 1939 the town of Drohobycz fell under Soviet control in accordance with the German-Soviet Pact.
+While Jews were not singled out during this period, Drohobycz was changed into a Soviet town and Marcel was made to go to a Russian kindergarten.
+Many Polish nationals who were deemed enemies of the state were sent to Siberia.

 Marcel and His Family Go into Hiding

-In August 1943, a Ukrainian family hid Marcel, his family, and nine other Jews.
-The Drimers took cover in the stable until their fear of being found by the Nazis forced them to hide in a hole in the ground for the remainder of the harsh winter.
+In August of 1943, a Ukrainian/Polish family, the Sawinskis, agreed to hide Marcel, Laura, and Irena.
+Eventually, Jacob, and other Jews joined them.
+While originally hidden in a tiny attic space, then in the stable, fear of being found caused the family to hide in an underground hole for the remainder of the harsh winter.
 Capture by the Nazis would mean death for not only Marcel and his family but also for the family hiding them.
+The Sawinski family has been named Righteous Among the Nations.

 After the War

-In August 1944, the Soviet army liberated Marcel and his family.
-Due to the hunger and physical deprivation of his time in hiding, Marcel’s legs could no longer support his body and he had to relearn how to walk.
-In fall 1945 the Drimers moved to Walbrzych, where Marcel finished high school before leaving for engineering college in Wroclaw.
-In 1961 he moved to the United States and today he serves as a Museum volunteer.
+In August of 1944, the Soviet Army liberated Marcel and his family.
+Due to the hunger and physical depravation of his time in hiding, Marcel’s legs would no longer support his body and he relearned how to walk.
+During the fall of 1945, Marcel and his family moved to Walbrzych, where he finished high school, and he later graduated from engineering college in Wroclaw.
+In 1961 Marcel moved to the United States, where he met his wife, Ania, who was born in Siberia during the war.
+Both Marcel and Ania are volunteers at the United States Holocaust Memorial Museum.